dtekcth/data101/src/contributing.md

 ### Programme specific content

 You can also use the same syntax as above to hide content from other programmes.
-The possible identifiers are `Data`, `ÌT` and `DV`.
+The possible identifiers are `Data`, `IT` and `DV`.

 ### Keyboard shortcuts